openshift-online/ocm-api-model/README.md

 }
 ```

-The above decelaration will inherit its content from the `Cluster` class under the `/clusters_mgmt/v1` service.
+The above declaration will inherit its content from the `Cluster` class under the `/clusters_mgmt/v1` service.
 This means that any changes made in `Cluster` class will be reflected under this derived type as well.

 Links to other resources are preserved as they are.